veebch/Bip39-Dice/README.md

-# Generate a Bitcoin Wallet using Dice
+# Generate a Bitcoin Wallet Using Dice

 ![outline](images/rolls.png)